The most convenient snacking citrus tastes a whole lot better when you get them in-season and when they've had more time to ripen on the tree.

 Gold Nugget is a top choice for flavor if you can find that specific variety.
 Sumo Citrus are consistently good, but double the price per pound compared to other mandarins.

 Buying Halo, Cutie, and Sweetie brand clementines have been very hit or miss for me (mostly misses, sadly).
-When that happens I use their juice in salads, stews, or baked goods, where the flavor doesn't need to shine.
+When that happens I use their juice and zest in salads, stews, or baked goods, where the flavor doesn't need to shine.

 It's hard to tell if mandarins are ripe or how long they were left to ripen on the tree.
-And in the case of Halos, which are sold bundled in bags, you can't individually pick them anyway.
-There are a few tips that might help you find the good ones:
+And in the case of Halos or Cuties, which are sold bundled in bags, you can't individually pick them anyway.

 - The spot where the stem was should be soft and white.
 If it is brown, it was likely picked a while ago and is no longer very fresh.